Ilex crenata 'Soft Touch'

 -

 Insects, Diseases, and Other Plant Problems: Generally pest free.
-Potential insect include holly leaf miner, spider mites, whitefly, and scale.
+Potential insect pests include holly leaf miner, spider mites, whitefly, and scale.
 Potential diseases include leaf spot, leaf rot, tar spot, and powdery mildew.
 Plants are also susceptible to leaf drop, leaf scorch and chlorosis (yellowing of leaves in high pH soils).

 - See this plant in the following landscape: